-Example: 0 DRAMATIST Shakespeare's Theater William Shakespeare may be the greatest (0) the world DRAMA has known.
-He lived in England during the rule of Queen Elizabeth I. It was a time when a (1) was an important person!
-PLAY Everyone from the queen to the (2) young apprentice POOR loved plays.
+Shakespeare's Theater William Shakespeare may be the greatest (0) the world has known.
+He lived in England during the rule of Queen Elizabeth I. DRAMA It was a time when a (1) was an important person!
+PLAY Everyone from the queen to the (2) young apprentice loved plays.
 In fact, a law punished apprentices who sneaked away from work to attend one of London's theaters.
-The theater of Shakespeare's day was an open courtyard.
-Most THEATDE stood to watch performances.
-These general- THEATRE admission spectators were known as "groundlings."
-Only the had the money required to buy seats in the covered WEALTH gallery boxes.
-The stage had no (5) It was the dramatist's task to help the audience imagine the sets SCENE It was the dramatist's task to help the audience imagine the sets.
-Shakespeare's (6) lines made spectators see a POET (7) garden, feel the sun, hear the thunder of horses' MOON hooves.
+POOR The theater of Shakespeare's day was an open courtyard.
+Most (3) stood to watch performances.
+These general-admission spectators were known as "groundlings."
+Only the THEATRE (4) had the money required to buy seats in the covered WEALTH gallery boxes.
+The stage had no (5) SCENE It was the dramatist's task to help the audience imagine the sets.
+Shakespeare's (6) lines made spectators see a POET (7) garden, feel the sun, hear the thunder of horses' hooves.
 No curtain fell between acts.
 MOON If a character was killed on stage, the body had to be removed in a way that fit the story.
 And there were plenty of killings!
 Shakespeare's audiences liked action and bloodshed.
 Every good actor trained to be a swordsman and rehearsed duels.
-5 Wordshall and Telleurbed duelb.
-At that time, it was (8) for women to appear on stage, so PROPER boys took the women's roles.
-The lovely, romantic Juliet, the - - treacherous Lady MacReth, and all of the other female characters were played by well-trained boys.
+At that time, it was (8) for women to appear on stage, so boys took the women's roles.
+The lovely, romantic Juliet, the treacherous Lady MacBeth, and all of the other female characters were PROPER played by well-trained boys.